-- 1. Priority for travel scholarship will be given to students who are presenters or speakers at the requested meeting. - 2.
+- 1. Preference for scholarship will be given to students who are presenters or speakers at the requested meeting. - 2.
 A student must have a pharmacy cumulative GPA of 2.5 and be enrolled full time in the PharmD professional program; with a minimum of 12 SCH for fall and spring, and 6 SCH for summer at the time of the meeting. - 3.
-A student is eligible for scholarship for attending local, state, regional, or national professional meetings during each academic year as long as allotted funds are available.
-Scholarship requests for students attending fraternity or sorority conferences or meetings will be limited to required officers of the professional organization (e.g. Student chapter delegate, national officer).
-The Student Affairs Committee in collaboration with the faculty advisor of each student organization will make decisions concerning how student travel monies will be allocated. - 4.
-A student who wishes to be considered for travel scholarship must complete the following forms prior to the end of the second week of each semester and submit the forms listed below to the Event Coordinator for priority consideration (studenttravel@uh.edu).
-Travel must occur during the semester; summer travel will be reviewed with the spring semester.
+A student is eligible for a scholarship for attending local, state, regional, or national professional meetings during each academic year as long as allotted funds are available.
+Scholarship requests for students attending fraternity or sorority conferences or meetings will be limited to required officers of the professional organization (e.g. Student chapter delegate, national officer). - 4.
+A student who wishes to be considered for the scholarship must complete the online application that will be disseminated at the end of the semester.
+All professional conference travel must occur during the semester of the scholarship application.
+The PharmD Student Affairs Committee will set up award criteria for award funding distribution. - 5.
+The maximum scholarship award is \$500 per academic year.
+An academic year is defined as September 1st through August 31st of the following year.
+Scholarship award amount is dependent upon available funds and the number of applications received.
+The scholarship recipient may or may not receive the maximum scholarship amount.
+Student will need to submit the following as part of the scholarship application: Conference registration, proof of attendance to conference (name badge, virtual session screenshot), and receipts for hotel and/or transportation. - 6.
+The student is encouraged to make arrangements with each professor prior to the conference regarding missed work and/or makeup exams.
+The student may use the Student Activity Petition Form to keep track of the arrangements-https://uh.edu/pharmacy/about-us/policies-and-procedures/.